Carne Asada Street Tacos (Authentic, Easy Recipe)

 Step 1:

-Place the skirt steak in a shallow, flat baking dish.
-Place all the marinade ingredients in a food processor or small blender and combine until smooth.
-Pour marinade over the skirt steak and layer thinly sliced onions on top.
-Place in refrigerator for approximately 24 hours.
-It will make the steak juicy and tender.
+Place the skirt steak in a shallow baking dish.
+Add all of the marinade ingredients to a food processor or blender and blend until smooth.
+Pour the marinade over the steak and top with thinly sliced onions.
+Cover and refrigerate for up to 24 hours.

 Step 2: